Why Copy from One Google Drive to Another?

 Sometimes, Google Drive users need to move files from one Google Drive account to another for one or more of the following reasons.

 - They plan to replace the old account with a new one.

 - They have much more free storage space on another Google Drive account.

 - They want to make a backup of important files on this drive and store the copy on the other drives.

-- To make better management of cloud files, users need to move certain kind of files into one cloud account, such as files of a project.
+- To make a better management of cloud files, users need to move certain kinds of files into one cloud account, such as files of a project.

 - Some people want to send files to their family members, friends or colleagues not just to share these files with them.

 The above are some common needs and there are still many other kinds of specific reasons.
 No matter what the reason is, in a word, they require to copy files from one Google Drive account to another.
 So here comes a question: How to send files from one Google Drive to another?